Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReflects its status as a secondary market with reliable regional links.
+Global Connectivity GradeBA secondary market with reliable connectivity to Riga and other regional hubs.

-Disaster RiskLow (2.6/10) – as of September 2025Very low exposure to significant natural disasters, enhancing operational stability.
+Disaster RiskLow (2.6/10) – as of September 2025Very low exposure to significant natural hazards, enhancing operational uptime.

 Sales Tax21% VAT – as of September 2025Standard Value Added Tax rate for Latvia.